 6. Japanese serow

-Hunted to near extinction in the 20th century, the Japanese serow is now well and truly thriving thanks to a 1955 law that recognizes them as national monuments, making it illegal to pursue these animals for their fur.
-And thank goodness because spotting these goat-antelope like creatures in the woodlands of the Honshu region will surely be one of the highlights of your trip.
+Hunted to near extinction in the 20th century, the Japanese serow is now thriving thanks to a 1955 law that recognises them as national monuments, making it illegal to pursue these animals for their fur.
+And thank goodness, because spotting these goat-antelope-like creatures in the woodlands of the Honshu region will surely be one of the highlights of your trip.
+On Honshu, aim for Nagano Prefecture’s high-altitude areas, include the Joshin’etsukogen National Park near the Jigokudani Monkey Park, and around highly active Mt Asama in Karuizawa.

 7. Japanese spider crab

-Taking the title of one of the scariest-looking animals in Japan, the Japanese spider crab can reach up to 3.7 metres with its spindly legs and scurries along the seabed in search of marine plants and small fish.
-While these monstrous-looking invertebrates are bound to have a starring role in your next nightmare, Japanese spider crabs are actually known to be gentle giants and can live up to 100 years old.
+Taking the title of one of the scariest-looking animals in Japan, the Japanese spider crab can reach up to 3.7 metres with its spindly legs.
+In case you’re wondering what it gets up to, it spends it’s life scurrying along the seabed in search of marine plants and small fish.
+While these monstrous-looking invertebrates may well have a starring role in your next nightmare, Japanese spider crabs are actually known to be gentle giants and can live up to 100 years old.

 However, the chances of you coming across a Japanese spider crab in the wild are pretty low as they live at a depth of 49 to 600 m.
 If you are intent on catching a glimpse of its gangly legs and orangey body, they can be found in seafood markets along Japan’s southern coast.